 - A test requiring an independent test administrator was not properly administered;

 - The school allowed a student to retake the test earlier than the minimum prescribed waiting period or more frequently than allowed;

-- The test was not approved by the Department of Education.
+- The test was not approved by the Department of Education, or

 Even if an approved ATB test is used, a false certification discharge may still be granted if the student was not given the appropriate portion of the approved test or if there were other problems with the test or the way the school administered the test.

 How to Apply for an Ability to Benefit Discharge